-In Quebec, An Act respecting the distribution of financial products and services allows you to cancel your insurance contract within 10 days of its signature.
-You must send a signed and dated letter or the cancellation notice provided to you with this Scotia Plan Loan Protection Distribution Guide to your branch\.
+You may cancel your insurance coverage within 10 days of signing your Scotia Plan Loan Protection Application or of the date the Insurer approves it, whichever is later.
+You must send a signed and dated letter to your branch.
 All premiums you have paid will be credited to your Scotia Plan Loan.

 You may cancel your insurance coverage at any time thereafter.
 The unused portion of your premium will be credited to your Scotia Plan Loan.
-All you have to do is send a signed and dated cancellation request to your branch\.
+All you have to do is send a signed and dated cancellation request to your branch.
 Your insurance coverage will be cancelled on the latest of the following: